 A boat traveled upstream a distance of 90 miles at an average speed of (v-3) miles per hour and then traveled the same distance downstream at an average speed of (v+3) miles per hour.
 If the trip upstream took a half hour longer than the trip downstream, then how many hours did it take the boat to travel downstream?

 This is a GMAT Average Rate question from the GMAT Prep tests.
-If you haven't yet done the GMAT Prep Tests then better to avoid solving this now so you have a fresh test experience.
+If you haven't yet done the GMAT Prep Tests then better to avoid solving this now so you have a fresh test experience (also a video explanation linked/embedded below!).
 I'd organize this using the T's.
 Just put the information where it belongs.
 Make sure to define the question: How many hours did it take the boat to travel downstream?
 Basically we need to solve for V and then plug that value into the downstream T to get the time.
 There are two challenging things about this question that I see troubling GMAT tutoring students:

 - Often the "half hour longer" gets translated into 30 minutes.
 That causes chaos.
 If you use minutes then everything must be changed to that unit.
 I wouldn't suggest taking that route here.